 “Invoking hospice allowed me and my sister to relax and have some confidence that the care she was getting was what she needed,” new old age:discovered-the-magic-word

-When you complete your Advance Directives, such as BestEndings, you can indicate you want Palliative and/or Hospice Care.
+When you complete your Advance Directives, using a planning tool such as BestEndings, you can indicate you want Palliative and/or Hospice Care.